KingBob838/TerBot/README.md

+## For Your Peace of Mind

+**TerBot is not malware.** Review the source code if you have concerns.
+(Or copy the entire main.py code, paste it into chat gpt and ask it if it thinks its a virus.)

 # TerBot

 TerBot is a **Shitty** botting tool for [territorial.io](https://territorial.io) which puts a bunch of bots in your game.
 It's not very efficient because it uses Selenium, which takes up a lot of resources.
 But it kinda gets the job done.
 At 25 stars, I might try to recode it to communicate with the game's WebSocket server instead of using Selenium windows for each client, which will make it a lot more efficient and allow people to run basically an infinite number of bots.